 The conference announced on the cfp below was originally designed for Europeanists, but was opened up to all world areas following multiple requests by non-Europeanists to participate.
 The cfp has therefore been revised and the deadline extended to August 15, 2018.
-Applications from anthropologists, legal scholars, political scientists and above all non-Europeanists are especially welcome.
+Applications from anthropologists, legal scholars and political scientists are especially welcome.
 Please note that all proposals previously submitted remain valid.

 Monarchy and Modernity since 1500